OlivierLD/processing/java/libraries/io/examples/remote.debug/RemoteDebug.md

 # Remote Debug a Processing Applet

+OK, `println` is all right..., but there are better ways to debug your code.

 Many Integrated Development Environments (IDE) implementing the Java Platform Debugging Architecture (JPDA) have nice debugging features, but they are way too big and demanding to run on a Raspberry PI.